danielrolls/shellify/README.md

 I want to run something called `foo`.
 When I run `./foo` it complains I don't have python.
 So I run `nix-shell -p python` and try running `./foo` again.

-Now it complains I din't have asciidoc so I come out of the shell and run `nix-shell -p python asciidoc`.
+Now it complains I didn't have asciidoc so I come out of the shell and run `nix-shell -p python asciidoc`.
 Now it works.

 I exit my shell and change `nix-shell -p python asciidoc` to `nix-shellify -p python asciidoc`.
 It then creates a `shell.nix` which I keep next to foo.
 Now I can just type `nix-shell` and I have what I need to run foo.
 I can share and everybody else can run foo too without the same search.